Samsung Electronics: 2000–present

+The same year, it stopped selling laptops in Europe.

 In 2016, Samsung faced one of its most publicized crises when its Galaxy Note 7 devices began to overheat and catch fire due to defective batteries.
 This led to a global recall of the product and a temporary halt in production.
 Despite the setback, Samsung recovered by launching successful products such as the Galaxy S8 and Galaxy Note 8 in 2017, which helped restore consumer confidence.
 During this time, Samsung continued its push into new markets.
 In November 2016, it announced its acquisition of Harman International Industries for $8bn, marking a major step into the automotive technology sector, particularly in connected car solutions.

 In 2017, Samsung reported record profits driven by its semiconductor business, particularly memory chips.
 By 2018, the company had solidified its position as one of the leading global manufacturers of semiconductors, overtaking Intel as the world's largest semiconductor supplier.
 In 2021, Samsung announced plans to invest $17bn to build a new semiconductor manufacturing facility in Taylor, Texas, part of its strategy to expand its chip production capabilities amid the global semiconductor shortage.

+On 20 May 2022, US President Joe Biden met with South Korean President Yoon Suk-yeol at the Samsung Electronics semiconductor complex in Pyeongtaek, South Korea.
+The two leaders spoke of the importance of the semiconductor industry and on strengthening the technological innovations between the two countries.

+In 2019, Samsung stopped mobile phone production in China and moved it to India and Vietnam.
+In 2020, it did the same for laptops and TVs at its chinese factories.
+In 2021, it stopped showing advertisements in several system apps in their android smartphones.

 At CES 2024, Samsung demonstrated Ballie, an AI-powered home robot designed to assist with daily tasks, monitor pets, and integrate with smart home appliances.

 Samsung has been working to meet sustainability goals and reduce its environmental impact.
 In 2023, the company announced a partnership with British Gas to integrate its services into Samsung's SmartThings app, helping users reduce energy consumption through smarter home management.
 As part of the partnership, British Gas began offering Samsung's energy-efficient heat pumps to support the UK's 2050 net-zero goals.
 In 2024, Samsung continues to be a leader in consumer electronics, semiconductors, and AI development, shaping technology through its innovations in smart homes, connected devices, and sustainable energy solutions.

 Samsung Electronics has become the largest shareholder of South Korea's Rainbow Robotics in 2025.

 On 25 March 2025, Samsung Electronics co-CEO Han Jong-hee died from a heart attack at the age of 63.
 This resulted in Jun Young-hyun, who was appointed a CEO just a week before Han Jong-hee's death, becoming the company's sole leader.